poseidon-tech/cis6930fa24-project3/README.md

 - Fetches and processes data directly from a user-provided URL by downloading the specified PDF file, extracting the relevant incident data, saving it in CSV format, and ensuring the data is ready for visualization while handling any errors gracefully.

 ### Visualization Routes:
+- `/visualization/ml_clustering`: Displays clustering of incident nature.
-- `/visualization/clustering`: Displays clustering of incidents by day and time.
+- `/visualization/clustering`: Displays grouping of incidents by day and time.
 - `/visualization/bar_graph`: Displays a bar graph of incidents by nature.
 - `/visualization/incidents_over_time`: Shows a line graph of incidents over time.
 - `/visualization/pie_chart`: Displays a pie chart of incidents by the day of the week.